Out of sight

 Presence for a woman is so intrinsic to her person that men tend to think of it as an almost physical emanation, a kind of heat or smell or aura.

-(And here I’m paraphrasing): To be born a woman means existing within an allotted and confined space I. The social presence of women has developed as a result of their ingenuity in living within such a limited space.
+(And here I’m paraphrasing): To be born a woman means existing within an allotted and confined space [I definitely felt that on the streetcar].
+The social presence of women has developed as a result of their ingenuity in living within such a limited space.
 But in doing so, women have had to split themselves in two.
 She must continually watch herself.
 She is almost continually accompanied by her own image of herself.
 If she is walking down the street, she can scarcely avoid envisaging herself walking down the street.
 Since childhood she has been taught to survey herself continually.

 Is it any wonder so many women are completely obsessed with body image? (media pressures aside)